StevenLCY/InceptionV3-mosquito-recognition/README.md

 # InceptionV3-mosquito-recognition
-creating a mosquito recognition model with inceptionv3 and apply it to pyqt gui
+Creating a mosquito recognition model with Inceptionv3 and apply it to PyQT GUI.